Planning on driving to other countries in the EU in the near future?

 1. An International Driving Permit

-Currently, most drivers only need a UK driving licence to drive in the EU but, should a no-deal Brexit occur, each EU and EEA country will need to decide if drivers also need to carry an IDP.
+Currently, most drivers only need a UK driving licence to drive in the EU but, depending on the outcome of the UK-EU trade deal, each EU and EEA country will need to decide if UK drivers also need to carry an IDP from 1 January 2021.

 To avoid confusion, make sure you check before you travel and allow yourself as much time as possible to sort out the necessary paperwork.

 IDPs are available at Post Offices for £5.50 each.
 To apply, you’ll need your driving licence and a passport photo.

 In addition to the IDP you will need proof of insurance.
 A motor insurance ‘Green Card’ is an internationally-recognised document that acts as proof that a driver is insured to drive abroad.
 This can be requested from the insurer, usually about a month before you intend to travel.

 Make sure your Green Card is valid for all countries you plan to visit and ensure that it has a minimum of 15 days’ cover left on it.

 A separate Green Card may be required for any trailers that are being used.

 3. GB Sticker